Over 60% of world's employed population are in informal economy — ILO - Vanguard — Nigeria Today

 Vanguard

+By Victor Ahiuma-Young.
 MORE than 61 per cent of the world's employed population are making their living in the informal economy, the International Labour Organisation, ILO said in a report.
-According to ILO, a transition to the formal economy is a condition to realize decent …
+According to ILO, a transition to the formal economy is a …

 Do you have something awesome to share with the world?
 Click here to share